Securiti announces a $75M Series C Funding Round

 • Behavioral characteristics

-• Any other personal information that may cause a material breach of privacy
+• Any other personal information that may cause a material threat to the privacy of the data subject

 While the PIPA does not explicitly define biometric data, it takes an individual's physical, physiological, and behavioral characteristics from 'sensitive data' as a means to identify the person.

-The PIPA takes inspiration from the EU's GDPR when it comes to the concept of a personal information controller or a personal information controller.
+The PIPA takes inspiration from the EU’s GDPR regarding the concept of a personal information controller.
+It includes natural and legal entities that process personal information.

-Under the PIPA, the concept of personal information controller is defined extensively and therefore requires data processing entities to provide personal information handlers with necessary educational programs on a regular basis in order to ensure the appropriate handling of personal information.
+Under the PIPA, the concept of personal information controller is defined extensively.
+Therefore, data processing entities must regularly provide personal information handlers with necessary educational programs to ensure the appropriate handling of personal information.

 4. Obligations for Organizations Under PIPA

-Under the PIPA, personal information controllers are required to issue a notice when processing any personal data.
-Generally, explicit consent is required before collecting, using, and providing third parties' personal information, subject to certain exceptions.
+Under the PIPA, personal information controllers must issue a notice when processing personal information.
+Generally, explicit consent is required before collecting, using, and providing third parties’ personal information, subject to certain exceptions.

-Personal information controllers and Information and Communications Service Providers (ICSPs) are required to specify the following matters when seeking consent from data subjects for the collection and use of their personal data:
+Personal information controllers and Information and Communications Service Providers (ICSPs) are required to specify the following matters when seeking consent from data subjects for the collection and use of their personal information:

-• The purpose of the collection and use of personal data;
+• the purpose of the collection and use of personal information;

-• The items of personal data to be collected/used;
+• the items of personal information to be collected/used;

-• The period for retaining and using the personal data; and
+• the period for retaining and using personal information; and

-Additionally, personal information controllers and ICSPs are required to explicitly state the following matters when seeking consent from data subjects for the provision of personal data to third parties:
+Additionally, personal information controllers and ICSPs are required to explicitly state the following matters when seeking consent from data subjects for the provision of personal information to third parties:

 B. Security Requirements

-The PIPA demands personal information controllers to maintain the security of personal data under their possession. personal information controllers must diligently evade risks of infringement of data subjects' privacy by taking technical, administrative, and physical measures necessary to ensure the security of their personal data.
+The PIPA demands that personal information controllers maintain the security of personal information in their possession.
+They must diligently evade risks of infringement of data subjects' privacy by taking technical, administrative, and physical measures necessary to ensure the security of their personal information.

 C. Data Breach Requirements